varunsiravuri/powerhouse/README.md

 POWER HOUSE.
 WHERE YOU CAN TURN YOUR IDEAS INTO WEB APPLICATIONS.

-It is a lovable kind of application , where you can create
+It is a lovable kind of application , where you can create the web applications by giving the prompts.

 First, run the development server: